 “A lot of parents don’t really trust the vaccine system,” Sears says.
 “I felt that if I could give parents a better understanding of vaccines -- as well as an alternative way to approach giving vaccines -- then these families who otherwise might not vaccinate could go ahead and feel comfortable with vaccinating.”

-Sears, who practices in San Juan Capistrano, Calif., says that he isn't against vaccinations.
+Sears says he isn't against vaccinations.
 Instead, his book suggests an untraditional “alternative” schedule that delays shots or spaces them further apart.
 If parents are skittish about any shots at all, he offers a separate “selective” schedule to encourage them to give their kids at least the "bare minimum" of vaccinations.

 But public health officials say that those approaches leave too many kids unprotected for too long and aren’t backed up by science.

-“These altered schedules have not been studied at all,” says Meg Fisher, MD, a pediatric infectious disease specialist and medical director of the Children’s Hospital at Monmouth Medical Center in New Jersey and chair of the American Academy of Pediatrics' section on infectious diseases.
+“These altered schedules have not been studied at all,” says Meg Fisher, MD, a pediatric infectious disease specialist in New Jersey.
 "I would rather stay with what we know is the most likely to protect the most people."